nextcord/nextcord/docs/migrating.rst

 - :meth:`Guild.vanity_invite` to fetch the guild's vanity invite.
 - :meth:`Guild.audit_logs` to fetch the guild's audit logs.
 - :attr:`Message.webhook_id` to fetch the message's webhook ID.
-- :attr:`Message.activity` and :attr:`Message.application` for Rich Presence related information.
+- :attr:`Message.activity` and :attr:`Message.application` for Rich Presence-related information.
 - :meth:`TextChannel.is_nsfw` to check if a text channel is NSFW.
 - :meth:`Colour.from_rgb` to construct a :class:`Colour` from RGB tuple.
 - :meth:`Guild.get_role` to get a role by its ID.